odedia/todos-pcf/README.md

 `fly -t concourse login -c <url>`

-Create a `params.yml` in your home directory (**never put this file inside your git folder!**) with your specific parameters, as follows:
+Create a `params.yml` in your home directory (**never put this file inside your git folder!
+Credentials may leak!**).
+Add the following parameters:
 ```
 ---
 cf-api: <redacted>